 \section{Related Work}

-The reconstruction task focuses both on appearance and geometry, aiming to produce representations that accurately capture objects or unbounded scenes.
-Early works \cite{cazals2006delaunay, seitz2006comparison} focus on exploring image features, using multi-view consistency, and introducing prior knowledge to complete the reconstruction.
+The reconstruction task focuses on both appearance and geometry, with the aim of producing representations that accurately capture objects or unbounded scenes.
+Early works \cite{cazals2006delaunay, seitz2006comparison} focus on exploring image features, leveraging multi-view consistency, and introducing prior knowledge to complete the reconstruction.
 However, due to ambiguities in the correspondence, the above methods cannot complete the task with high accuracy.

-Recently, neural rendering methods have demonstrated powerful reconstruction capabilities by combining the powerful fitting ability of neural field with a complete theoretical system.
+Recently, neural rendering methods have demonstrated powerful reconstruction capabilities by combining the powerful fitting ability of neural fields with a complete theoretical frameworks.